puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Name for the object.
 Must begin with an ASCII alphabetic or underscore (_) character and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.

-#####`provider`

-The specific backend to use for this `netscaler_csaction` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 #####`target_lb_expression`

 Information about this content switching action.